 I can’t believe I’ve been here for just over a month.
 So much has happened and yet I still have so much more to experience.
 This month I have learned how to use the metro, moved in with a Chilean family, made way too many amazing friends, explored the Andes on horse-back, hiked to a waterfall, hiked multiple mountains, started doing my university courses in Spanish, spoken Spanglish like a pro, eaten too many empanadas and most recently went skiing in the Andes.
-The list goes on and on.
+The list is really never ending.
+However there is one thing I have learned during my first month in Chile that I really want to share with you all.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.